 FriendsClear.com - Interview with Jean-Christop I invite you to watch the video I shot last week in Paris with Jean-Christophe Capelli.
 I met JC for the first time in NYC, the day before the very first Finovate event back in 2007.
 Time flies...
 I am glad we finally managed to shoot an interview about the innovative FriendsClear.com, the first P2P Lending marketplace in France.We covered a lot during this session.
 I asked JC to introduce FriendsClear, talk about the challenges he had to overcome to launch in France, the partnership he managed to put in place with Credit Agricole PG to make the service available to the French SMEs, the successful contest they launched to increase the visibility of the service (with 120 applications from startups and SMEs).Even though Jean-Christophe couldn't share much stats except they are closing on to 500,000 euros of loans, he shared some exclusive info on their international growth strategy...
 Merci encore JC!
 Contest - mon projet pro

-The Geek’s Guide to Getting Almost Anything for Free Does it pay to be Internet savvy?
-Yes.
-In more ways than many people imagine.
 Here Comes the P2P Economy - The Conversation - Harvard Business by Stan Stalnaker | 9:24 AM February 26, 2008 Peer-to-peer, or P2P, networks have thrown the media industry into turmoil, changing the flow of information from a one-to-many model (with newspaper publishers, Hollywood studios, and big music companies as the sources) to a many-to-many model (with blogs, YouTube, and file-sharing forums as the venues).
 The ability of individuals to both consume and create content–news, movies, and music–greatly threatens traditional players.
-Witness the struggles of established U.S. newspaper publishers–the share prices of the four largest have fallen between 10% and 50% during the generally rising market of the past three years–because of challenges from new media and advertising models, including P2P schemes.
 A shock like the one that jolted the media is poised to strike other industries, perhaps more disruptively.
 Indeed, P2P financial systems are set to reprise in the banking industry what has happened in media.
 It is only a matter of time before these digital systems close the arbitrage enjoyed by large banks, which lend at up to 15% interest but pay only about 5% on capital.
 An even greater shock could hit the energy industry, transforming it into a network that would make the current electricity grid seem rudimentary.